-- What information is confidential?
+What information is confidential?

-- What information can be shared?
+What information can you share?

-- Who are the parties involved?
+Who are the parties involved?

-Once everyone knows an agreement exists, they need to know all of the parties required to keep the secrets.
+- Once everyone knows an agreement exists, they need to know all of the parties required to keep the secrets.
 This is pretty easy when there are just a few individuals involved.
 However, if the agreement is with a company, anyone in that company who is allowed to receive or use the sensitive information should also know about the agreement and be expected to adhere to it.

-- Where is the agreement?
+Where is the agreement?

-- When do the restrictions apply?
+When do the restrictions apply?

-Coverage of an NDA can extend beyond the relationship between the parties involved.
+- Coverage of an NDA can extend beyond the relationship between the parties involved.
 It’s important to know how long the sensitive information must remain secret as a part of the agreement.
 In some cases, it may be several years after the business relationship has ended.
 In other cases, it may be required that the information be kept a secret forever.

-- Why is it important to keep the agreement?
+Why is it important to keep the agreement?

-Breaching or violating an NDA can damage the client/contractor relationship.
-This unethical behavior can also result in penalty or legal action so it’s important to adhere to the terms.
+- Breaching or violating an NDA can damage the client/contractor relationship.
+This unethical behavior can also result in penalty or legal action, so it’s important to adhere to the terms.

 You Need a Strategy for Handling NDAs

-If members of your team need to sign a nondisclosure agreement to work on a project, make a plan for that too.
+If members of your team need to sign an NDA to work on a project, make a plan for that too.
 For an individual, the terms can usually be provided in a form to be signed.
 For a team, the terms agreed to by the company could be conveyed in a simple meeting at project kick-off.
 Regardless of whether an NDA is between individuals or organizations, providing everyone with basic information about it will give them a better chance of adhering to it.

 Compliance, in any industry, is something we value here at ABT.
 The rules and regulations can be difficult to navigate.
 If you’re in need of someone to help you find the balance between what you want to happen, what should happen, and what needs to happen, with regards to your website, we can help break it down for you.